VisionsOfficial/visionstrust-docs/docs/application/registering-resources/overview.md

 Setting anything other than **No Restriction** will require you to configure it when your offer is being negotiated either between you and another participant or for its usage in a project.

+!!! info

-> For more information about policies and what it actually means in the system, please visit the [Prometheus-X Dataspace Connector documentation](https://github.com/Prometheus-X-association/dataspace-connector)
+    For more information about policies and what it actually means in the system, please visit the [Prometheus-X Dataspace Connector documentation](https://github.com/Prometheus-X-association/dataspace-connector)